SQIAsignHD: SQIsignHD Adaptor Signature: Preliminaries

 \begin{definition}[Pre-signature Adaptability] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ satisfies pre-signature adaptability if for any $\lambda\in\mathbb{N}$, message $m\in \{0,1\}^\ast$, witness/statement pair $\mathsf{(w,s)\in R}$, key pair $\mathsf{(sk,pk)}\leftarrow \mathsf{KeyGen}(1^\lambda)$, and pre-signature $\tilde{\sigma}\leftarrow \{0,1\}^\ast$ such that $\mathsf{PreVer(pk},m,\mathsf{s},\tilde{\sigma})=1$, the following holds:

 \end{definition}

-There exists another property that is about the unforgeability of an adaptor signature called \textit{existential unforgeability under chosen message attack}, abbreviated as $\mathsf{aEUF\text{-}CMA}$.
-It states that even in the presence of a pre-signature on a message $m$ with respect to a random statement $\mathsf{s\in\mathcal{L}_R}$, forging a valid signature $\sigma$ for $m$ is computationally infeasible for an adversary.
+Another key property is \textit{existential unforgeability under chosen message attack} (\textsf{aEUF-CMA}).
+This property states that even with access to a pre-signature on a message $m$ with respect to a random statement $\mathsf{s} \in \mathcal{L}_\mathsf{R}$, it is computationally infeasible for an adversary to forge a valid signature $\mathsf{\sigma}$ for $m$.

-\begin{definition}{[$\mathsf{aEUF}-\mathsf{CMA}$ Security] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ is $\mathsf{aEUF}-\mathsf{CMA}$ secure if for any $\mathsf{PPT}$ adversary $\mathcal{A}$, there exists a negligible function $\mathsf{negl}$ such that
+\begin{definition}[$\mathsf{aEUF}\text{-}\mathsf{CMA}$ Security] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ is $\mathsf{aEUF}\text{-}\mathsf{CMA}$ secure if for any $\mathsf{PPT}$ adversary $\mathcal{A}$, there exists a negligible function $\mathsf{negl}$ such that

 where the experiment $\mathsf{aSigForge}_{\mathcal{A},\Xi_{\mathsf{R,\Sigma}}}$ is defined as follows: